joshmcode/qcon-notes-2019/MAKING A LION BULLETPROOF_SRE IN BANKING.md

 - Ensure a good feedback loop either in person or in tooling
 - Educate others during onboarding and workshops
 - Template team dashboards and make other dashboards accessible to all

+### They have reached 70 teams
+* They want to reach all 340 teams

+### Service Mesh
+* Service mesh helps them get new/updated functionality to applications fast.
+* Less work for engineers
+* Introduce A/B testing and canary services

+### What is next
+* Scale up number of teams using their stack.
+* Expanding their role as reliability advocates

+### Takeaways
+* Hire SREs from product engineering domain
+* Never compromise on mindset in SREs
+* Pilot first if SRE model doesn't exist within org yet
+* Get senior management support
+* (Technical) Focus on scalability
+* (Technical) Don't be afraid to redesign

+## My Thoughts
+Our future is not entirely in our own hands, but there are things we can control.
+Huge amounts of our existence are in the hands of others and external factors.
+But, I can still do well.